 Upon return to London, I undertook some major transactions for Rabobank.
 A.o.
 I jointly arranged the most important soft commodity trade finance facility in Africa at the time: USD 1.75bn for Ghana Cocobod in the summer of 2011.
 I decided to go back to the DRC in autumn 2011.
 With great dedication and with a small, but committed local team, I brought the Tongo chimpanzee project to a higher level.
 We established the structure for eco tourism activities, all set to go, but then the upcoming elections started to cause tensions.
 I stayed in Virunga (East Congo) till December 2011, but given the deteriorating security situation it was better to leave.
 I returned to Europe and joined National Geographic in London.
 I arranged lectures (which I also gave myself), conferences, exhibitions and promotional events on a freelance basis for them.
 It was a great time, but a desire to combine work in developing countries with my financial skills brought me to the Dutch Development Bank (FMO) in 2013.
 I joined their loan syndication desk.
 Super to be back in my original profession.
 Together with ambitious colleagues and great partners we worked on investments with real impact.
 Ranging from Bangladesh to Guatemala and from Argentina to Mongolia.
 Key focus sectors: Financial Institutions, Agriculture and Energy.

 On a personal note, I can tell that I love being outdoors.
-Nature, gardening, sports, games, are crucial for a healthy lifestyle.
-It refreshes body and mind – young or old, fast or slow.
+Enjoying nature, gardening, doing sports, are crucial for a healthy lifestyle.
+It refreshes body and mind.
 Also here, it is about “Caring, Daring & Sharing”.
 Care for the environment: nature and wildlife.
 Care for your own well being and the ones around you.
 Dare to move, to try something/ somewhere new, to push limits.
 Share valuable moments with friends, family.
 Share knowledge and skills.
 Sharing multiplies!

 Snow/ splitboarding and skiing in Austria are favourite activities during the European winter months (I have an Austrian snowboard- and ski-instructor qualification).
 Hiking, biking and sailing in the summer are fun too.
-I love to see my family and friends and I like to play around with my SLR camera, gardening (I’ve been impressed by the bees since long, but especially since following a bee keeping course), to read a good book, to write myself (e.g. for the Dutch National Geographic Junior magazine or for HighLife+) or just to do nothing from time to time.
+I love to see my family and friends and I like to play around with my SLR camera, gardening (I’ve been impressed by the bees since long, but especially since following a bee keeping course and having my own hyves), to read a good book, to write myself (e.g. for the Dutch National Geographic Junior magazine or for HighLife+) or just to do nothing from time to time.
 Let thoughts flow and watch the world whirr by.
 I like new ideas, other perspectives, surprises and open dialogues.

 * Virunga National Park – film “Le Reveil des Virunga”: